Projects per year

 I am a member of the Dean’s Signature Project Committee on Sustainability-driven Research at the Faculty of Social Sciences and Humanities, and Rector's 'Climate Change Mitigation Strategy committeee at AAU.

 I have co-edited a book titled 'Upgrading the Global Garment Industry', published by Edward Elgar, UK, which is the first book of its kind to focus on Global Garments Industry from the perspective of three under-focused areas - internationalisation, capabilities, and sustainability.
-I have brought the garments industry into the forefront of research in international business and strategy, which has been ignored for long, but which has affected the international business of many emerging economies and influenced the history of international business of many western countries in the 17th and 18th century in the colonial era.
+I have brought the garments industry into the forefront of research in international business and strategy, which has been ignored for long, but that has affected the international business of many emerging economies and influenced the history of international business of many western countries in the 17th and 18th century in the colonial era.

 I primarily use qualitative method including case studies, qualitative data analysis techniques, comparative case analysis and storytelling science.
 However, I am interested to work with panel data and quantitative techniques.

-I have published in leading academic journals such as Global Strategy Journal, Technovation, International Business Review, Journal of International Management, and so forth
+I have published in leading academic journals such as Global Strategy Journal, Technovation, International Business Review, Journal of International Management, and so forth.

 Expertise related to UN Sustainable Development Goals